-- Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
-In the case of the National Grid and utilities such as overhead lines, or cell phone towers, or navigational aids and meteorological instruments, where there is a functional or operational need for its location, structures are to be designed and located to limit their visual prominence, including associated earthworks. which cannot be screened, these should be designed and located so that they are not visually prominent. - Renewable energy generation no landscape capacity of commercial scale renewable energy generation.
-Very limited to no landscape capacity or discreetly located and small-scale renewable energy generation. - xi.
-Production fForestry no landscape capacity. - xii.
-Rural living very limited to no landscape capacity for rural living development which: is located to optimise the screening and/or filtering benefit of natural landscape elements; is designed to be small scale and have a 'low-key' rural character; integrates landscape restoration and enhancement (where appropriate); and enhances public access (where appropriate).
+- v.
+Earthworks very limited landscape capacity for earthworks associated with farm or public access tracks, that protect naturalness and expressiveness attributes and values, and are sympathetically designed integrate with existing natural landform patterns. - vi.
+Farm buildings in these areas of the ONL with pasteral land uses, very limited landscape capacity for modestly scaled buildings that reinforce existing rural character. - vii.
+Mineral extraction extremely limited or no landscape capacity excepting very small-scale farm - viii.
+Transport infrastructure very limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; integrate landscape restoration and enhancement; and protect the area's ONF values.
+Extremely limited or Nno landscape capacity for other transport infrastructure. - ix.
+Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
+In the case of the National Grid and utilities such as overhead lines, er cell phone towers, er navigational aids and meteorological instruments, where there is a functional or operational need for its location, structures are to be designed and located to limit their visual prominence, including associated earthworks. which cannot be screened, these should be designed and located so that they are not visually prominent. - x.
+Renewable energy generation extremely limited or no landscape capacity for commercial scale renewable energy generation.
+Very limited to no Extremely limited landscape capacity or discreetly located and small-scale renewable energy generation. - xi.
+Production fForestry extremely limited or no landscape capacity for exotic forestry. - xii.
+Rural living Very limited to no Extremely limited and scape capacity for rural living development which: is located to optimise the screening and/or filtering benefit of natural landscape elements; is designed to be small scale and have a 'low-key' rural character; integrates landscape restoration and enhancement (where appropriate); and enhances public access (where appropriate).